- Walking Tours

 Being the city of the seven hills, Lisbon have multiple spots where one can appreciate the views of the city.
 Every different spot lead to a different perspective, so don’t quit on climbing after your first viewpoint!
 We specially recommend the viewpoints of São Pedro de Alcântara and Nossa Senhora do Monte.
 If you prefer a quite unique experience, enjoying the view while tasting a glass of wine or an exquisite dinner, try one of Lisbon’s Terraces.

-Climbing the seven hills of Lisbon might not be so fun as the views they provide, so, in the late 19th century, several funiculars were built along the hardest streets to climb.
-Nowadays there are still three of them running, Lavra, Glória and Bica.
-In 1902 another elevator was built, this time vertical: the famous Santa Justa, a tower of iron made by an apprentice of Eiffel.
-Try this elevators to merge into the Portuguese culture.
-Plus, all of them lead to amazing viewpoints, so you won’t regret!
+Climbing the hills of Lisbon may not be as much fun as the views they provide, so in the late 19th century several funiculars were built along the steeper streets.
+Today there are three of them working, the Lavra, the Glória and the Bica.
+In 1902 a last elevator was built, but this time vertical: the famous Santa Justa elevator, an iron tower built by Raul Mesnier de Ponsard.
+Try one of these elevators if you want to experience the real Lisbon culture.
+Plus they all give you access to beautiful viewpoints, so you won’t regret it!

-Belém is an area in Lisbon dedicated to the Portuguese World Discoveries.
-Here you can visit the monuments from the 16th century that did not fall during Lisbon’s big earthquake, like the Jerónimos Monastery and the Belém tower.
-This monuments are built in a Manueline style, an architectural style invented by the kind Manuel I, thus being something unique that you can only see here.
+Belém is a Lisbon quarter dedicated to the time of the Discoveries.
+Here you can visit the Jerónimos Monastery or the Belém Tower, monuments from the 16th century that did not fall during the Lisbon earthquake, and that were built in the Manueline style, an architectural style that arose during the reign of Manuel I, and is therefore unique in the world.

-Fado is not only the Portuguese but more specifically Lisbon’s traditional music.
+Fado is not only the a portuguese music genre but more specifically Lisbon’s traditional music.
 Born in the streets of Alfama, it is not a surprise to find a Fado restaurant at every corner and you cannot leave Lisbon without going for one of those!
 As there are many ways to listen to Fado and many different restaurants, check the list we gathered for you.

-Parque das Nações is the newest neighborhood in Lisbon.
-Along the river-side, it is an area of big skyscrapers that will not be indifferent to architecture-lovers.
+Parque das Nações is the newest neighborhood of Lisbon.
+Along the river-side, it is an area of tall buildings that will not be indifferent to architecture-lovers.
 Its construction started in 1998, after Lisbon’s Universal Exposition, taking advantage from the structures built for the occasion.
 You can still visit the Oceanário aquarium or the Pavilion of Konwledge, that were part of the exposition.
-Other highlights of the area are the Vasco da Gama Shopping Mall, the cable car or the Gare do Oriente train station.
+Other highlights of the area are the Vasco da Gama Shopping Mall, the aerial lift or the Gare do Oriente train station.

 Every local knows: to start a night out, you must start at Bairro Alto, the bohemian neighborhood of Lisbon, with 250 bars and restaurants.
-Since the weather is good, and most of the bars are very small, most of the people grab a drink inside and come outside to drink it, so all the streets get very busy.
+Since the weather is good, and most of the bars are very small, most people grab a drink inside and come outside to drink it, so all the streets get very busy.
 Remember that Portuguese people do everything later than in the rest of Europe, so don’t expect to find much going on before midnight.
-At 2 or 3am most of the bars in Bairro Alto close, so people start moving down in direction to Cais do Sodré, where are the clubs for you to dance till 6am!
+At 2 or 3am most of the bars in Bairro Alto close, so people start moving down in direction to Cais do Sodré, where you will find the clubs and where you can dance till 6am!
 Yes, party in Lisbon only finishes with breakfast!
 If you want some tips on where to go, follow our suggestions.

 One of the most characteristic things of Lisbon is it’s river.
 The Tagus is both impressive by its width and the light it reflects to the city, and it is not by chance that the entire city winds around it.
 As so, while being in Lisbon take the chance to walk by the river side, starting at the magnificent Comércio Square.
 For an even greater experience, take boat trip at the Tagus and get a different perspective of the city.